IBM/credit-risk-workshop-cpd/workshop/openscale-notebook/README.md

 # Configure OpenScale in a Jupyter Notebook

-There are several ways of configuring Watson OpenScale to monitor machine learning deployments, including the FastPath automatic configuration, using the GUI tool, a more manual configuration using the APIs, and some combintation of these.
+There are several ways of configuring Watson OpenScale to monitor machine learning deployments, including the automatic configuration, using the GUI tool, a more manual configuration using the APIs, and some combintation of these.
 For this exercise we're going to configure our OpenScale service by running a Jupyter Notebook.
 This provides examples of using the OpenScale Python APIs programatically.

 This lab is comprised of the following steps: